WangFeng18/PASSL/README.md

 Pretraining models with 200 epochs can be found at [MoCo v1](https://passl.bj.bcebos.com/models/moco_v1_r50_e200_ckpt.pdparams) and [MoCo v2](https://passl.bj.bcebos.com/models/moco_v2_r50_e200_ckpt.pdparams)

 Note: The default learning rate in config files is for 8 GPUs.
-If using differnt number GPUs, the total batch size will change in proportion, you have to scale the learning rate following new_lr = old_lr * new_ngpus / old_ngpus.
+If using differnt number GPUs, the total batch size will change in proportion, you have to scale the learning rate following ```new_lr = old_lr * new_ngpus / old_ngpus```.
 Replacing v[1,2] to v1 or v2 according to your requriement.

 ### 2. Extract backbone weights